ggwpez/zepter/README.md

 Found 3 issues and fixed 0 issues.
 ```

 Without the `-p` it will detect many more problems.
-You can verify this for the [frame-support](https://github.com/paritytech/substrate/blob/ce2cee35f8f0fc5968ea6ffaffa6660dcd008804/frame/support/Cargo.toml#L71) which is indeed missing the feature for `sp-runtime` while that is clearly [sp-runtime](https://github.com/paritytech/substrate/blob/0b6aec52a90870c999856cd37f7d04789cdd8dfc/primitives/runtime/Cargo.toml#L43) it 🤔.
+You can verify this for the [frame-support](https://github.com/paritytech/substrate/blob/ce2cee35f8f0fc5968ea6ffaffa6660dcd008804/frame/support/Cargo.toml#L71) which is indeed missing the feature for `sp-runtime` while [sp-runtime](https://github.com/paritytech/substrate/blob/0b6aec52a90870c999856cd37f7d04789cdd8dfc/primitives/runtime/Cargo.toml#L43) clearly supports it 🤔.

 This can be fixed by appending the `--fix` flag, which results in this diff: